Over the past few centuries, a certain ideal has become very popular: that of the intelligent person.

 26 They were unable to trap him in what he had said there in public.
 And astonished by his answer, they became silent.

 Every society features its ideal human being.
-The ancient Greeks valued the person who displayed physical or athletic agility, rational judgment, and virtuous behavior (good luck with the last point!)
-Lol!
+The ancient Greeks valued the person who displayed physical or athletic agility, rational judgment, and virtuous behavior.

 The Romans highlighted manly courage, and the followers of Islam prized the holy soldier.

 Under the influence of Confucius, Chinese populations traditionally valued the person who was skilled in poetry, music, calligraphy, archery, and drawing.

 I was even fascinated to discover that even among the Keres tribe of the Pueblo Indians today, the person who cares for others is held in high regard.

 Now fast forward to the 21st Century where a premium has been placed on two new intellectual virtuosos or types of prodigies: the “symbol analyst” and the “master of change”.

 According to my studies, a symbol analyst can sit for hours in front of a string of numbers and words, usually displayed on a computer screen, and readily discern meaning in that maze of symbols.